Andy-Shao/DHAuDS/README.md

 VocalSound is a free dataset consisting of 21,024 crowdsourced recordings of laughter, sighs, coughs, throat clearing, sneezes, and sniffs from 3,365 unique subjects.
 The VocalSound dataset also contains meta-information such as speaker age, gender, native language, country, and health condition.
 + Sample Size: 20977 (Train: 15531, validation: 1855, test: 3591)
 + Sample rate: 16000
-+ Audio length: less than 12 seconds
++ One sample length: less than 12 seconds
 + Class number: 6

 [VocalSound Dataset Link](https://sls.csail.mit.edu/downloads/vocalsound/)<br/>